Online Operator Design in Evolutionary Optimization for Flexible Job Shop Scheduling via Large Language Models: Experiments

+Figure \ref{fig3} illustrates the convergence curves of MK02, MK07, and MK10, depicting the variation of the best makespan with iterations and the evolution of the average makespan over time.
+At the same number of iterations, LLM4EO converges faster than other algorithms and finally achieves better solutions.
+In the time dimension, despite the computational overhead of online operator evolution, LLM4EO demonstrates significant advantages in both the optimization speed and the average objective of the solution population.
+For larger-scale problems, the proportion of time consumed by operator evolution is significantly reduced.
+The results show that the collaborative evolution of solutions and operators effectively improves the optimization performance.

-Genetic Programming (GP) and Gene Expression Programming (GEP), as traditional symbolic evolution-based approaches, are employed to generate operators for GA and compared with LLM4EO to assess the potential of LLM in operator design.
-Since the LLM generates initial operators by referencing the Shortest Processing Time (SPT) heuristic, this heuristic is also adopted as the initial operator for both GP and GEP.
-To ensure experimental fairness, each method uses the legitimate result produced by a single iteration as the new operator during every operator evolution.
+\paragraph{Comparison of Automatic Operator Design Methods.} Genetic Programming (GP) and Gene Expression Programming (GEP) are employed to create operators and compared with LLM4EO to assess the potential of LLM in operator design.
+Since the LLM generates initial operators according to the SPT heuristic, it is also adopted as the initial operator for GP and GEP.
+To ensure fairness, each method uses the legitimate result produced by a single iteration as the new operator.
+Each instance from \cite{r:10} is solved 10 times.
+Since these algorithms find solutions equal to $LB$ of SFJS instances with relatively simple nature, only the box plots of $RPD$ for MFJS instances are shown in Figure \ref{fig4}.

-Table \ref{table4} presents the $BM$ and $AM$ obtained by solving MFJS instances of Fattahi benchmark \cite{r:10} 10 times.
-Additionally, the box plot of the $RPD$ values for each run is shown in Figure \ref{fig4}.
-It can be observed that LLM4EO outperforms both GP and GEP in terms of $BM$ and $AM$ values, demonstrating its excellent generation capability.
-This result is closely related to the inherent characteristics of each method.
-First, traditional symbolic approaches lack semantic understanding, resulting in lower-quality operators without sufficient iterations.
-In contrast, LLMs have powerful representational capabilities and natural language understanding, enabling them to integrate expert knowledge into search strategies and adaptively optimize operators based on search feedback.
-By overcoming the limitations of traditional methods in text comprehension and program generation, LLM4EO exhibits strong generalization and adaptability, highlighting the potential of LLMs to drive a more effective evolutionary search.
+Figure \ref{fig4} shows that LLM4EO outperforms both GP and GEP in terms of $BM$ and $AM$, demonstrating its superior generation capability.
+It is closely related to the inherent characteristics of each method.
+GP and GEP lack semantic understanding, resulting in lower-quality operators without sufficient iterations.
+In contrast, LLMs have robust representation and understanding, overcoming the limitations of traditional methods in text comprehension and program generation, and exhibiting promising prospects for operator design.